Genetics Basics: Modes of Inheritance

 What is sex-linked inheritance?

 Male and female animals differ in their sex chromosomes.
 A male animal carries one X chromosome (received from his mother) and one Y chromosome (received from his father).
 A female animal carries two copies of the X chromosome (one from each parent).
-Because the Y chromosome is dominant, XY animals are male and XX animals are female.
+Because the Y chromosome is dominant, XY animals are male, and XX animals are female.

 Sex-linked disorders are genetic disorders that are carried only on the X chromosome.
 Many of these disorders are recessive disorders, and therefore only show signs if there is not a normal X chromosome to override them.
-In the case of a male with an abnormal gene on the X chromosome, there is no normal allele present and therefore he will show signs of the disorder.
-In the case of a female, with two copies of the X chromosome present, there is a higher likelihood of one normal allele being present and therefore females are less likely to show signs of sex-linked diseases.
+In the case of a male with an abnormal gene on the X chromosome, there is no normal allele present and, therefore, he will show signs of the disorder.
+In the case of a female, with two copies of the X chromosome present, there is a higher likelihood of one normal allele being present and so females are less likely to show signs of sex-linked diseases.

 Is inheritance always so straightforward?

 One example of a polygenic trait is hip dysplasia.
 Hip dysplasia is controlled by a number of genetic factors, but there are also environmental factors at play in the development of disease within a given individual.
 Despite over 50 years of efforts to control hip dysplasia, the condition still remains a problem in many large dog breeds.
-However, screening tests such as radiographic examinations can be used to help decrease the likelihood and severity of hip
+However, screening tests such as radiographic examinations can be used to help decrease the likelihood and severity of hip dysplasia.

 Related Articles